zudochkin/awesome-newsletters/README.md

 ### Kotlin

 - [Awesome Kotlin Newsletter](https://kotlin.libhunt.com/newsletter).
 A weekly overview of the most popular Kotlin news, articles and libraries.
+- [Kotlin Weekly](http://www.kotlinweekly.net/).
+The weekly newsletter for Kotlin developers, with articles, libraries, videos and podcasts from the Kotlin environment.

 ### Lua